-• As the name of a mount when you save it
+As the name of a mount when you save it

 You can save frequently used mounts so you don't have to fill in each field of this dialogue box every time you use the mount.
-See the section entitled Saving and deleting mounts later in this chapter.
+See Saving and deleting mounts on page 12.